-Before the end of the first week of school, each teacher must provide students with a course outline.
+Course outlines are to be provided for each core course, including PE, as well as projects each term.
+Before the end of the first week of school or course (projects), each teacher must provide students with a course outline developed from the specified template.
 In this course outline, the evaluation breakdown must be given.
 For all core courses, the following breakdown is to be used.